 No, your cat can’t be allergic to cats, and your cat can’t be allergic to you.
 But they might get hay fever!
 Irritants like pollen or chemicals in the air (e.g. deodorants or other sprays) can make your cat splutter and sneeze.
 If you think they might be reacting to a spray, try not spraying anything near your cat for a week or so.
 You might find that their sneeze goes away.
 If you think it might be the result of an allergy, your best bet is the vet.
 It could also be because of sensitivity to tobacco smoke or similar.

-Yes, there are cat cold remedies out there.
+Here’s the good news: There are cat cold remedies out there.
 If your cat just won’t stop sneezing, there are plenty of things that could help.
 Let’s take a look at a few.

 - If you think your cat has feline herpes, the first thing you should know is that there isn’t a direct and permanent cure.
 But what you can do is help alleviate the symptoms of the condition.
 Lysine can help to prevent the virus reproducing, which reduces the severity of outbreaks as well as their frequency.
 You might also need a product to treat your cat’s conjunctivitis, which is a common co-symptom.
 Talk with your vet before administering any medicine to your pet.